-Increasing volumes of patients with acute ischemic stroke (AIS) treated with endovascular thrombectomy (EVT) by an intervention center are associated with better outcomes and faster procedures.1 This effect on outcomes is attributed to experience and probably mediated by faster procedures, although some researchers speculate that this effect could also be due to a selective referral pattern.
+Increasing volumes of patients with acute ischemic stroke (AIS) treated with endovascular thrombectomy (EVT) by an intervention center are associated with better outcomes and faster procedures.
+This effect on outcomes is attributed to experience and probably mediated by faster procedures, although some researchers speculate that this effect could also be due to a selective referral pattern.
 However, it is unclear whether this volume-outcome relation also applies when experience is measured on the level of the individual interventionist.

-Previous studies on interventionist's experience in EVT for AIS showed shorter procedure times,2-4 higher first pass reperfusion rates,5 and a higher probability for recanalization in patients treated by more experienced interventionists.6 However, none or only small increases in the probability of good outcomes were found for patients treated by more experienced interventionists.^{3 6 7} This might, in part, be due to the use of long-term outcome variables, which are influenced by many other factors than just the quality of the procedure.
+Previous studies on interventionist's experience in EVT for AIS showed shorter procedure times, 2-4 higher first pass reperfusion rates, 5 and a higher probability for recanalization in patients treated by more experienced interventionists.
+However, none or only small increases in the probability of good outcomes were found for patients treated by more experienced interventionists.
+3 6 7 This might, in part, be due to the use of long-term outcome variables, which are influenced by many other factors than just the quality of the procedure.

 The relatively small effect sizes found in previous studies could also be partly explained by the chosen definition of experience.
-All but one of the abovementioned studies defined experience as the total number of previously performed procedures. ... define ...-tor example by procedures performed in the sociation of these different defi-nitions and patient outcomes is limited.
-Compared with the literature on EVT for AIS, the frequency of procedures performed has more frequency ised to define experience in r ntervention (PCT) lds) or However, there are other ways in which to define olds) are used as quality indicators, it is relevant to know which definition of experience best reflects an interventionist's experience.
+All but one of the abovementioned studies defined experience as the total number of previously performed procedures.
+However, there are other ways in which to define an interventionist's experience-for example by the frequency of procedures performed in the preceding year, or by years of experience.
+Knowledge about the association of these different definitions and patient outcomes is limited.
+Compared with the literature on EVT for AIS, the frequency of procedures performed has more frequently been used to define experience in percutaneous coronary intervention (PCI) studies.
+8-10 As volume (thresholds) are used as quality indicators, it is relevant to know which definition of experience best reflects an interventionist's experience.

 The primary aim of this study is to assess the effect of the interventionist's level of experience on clinical, imaging, and workflow outcomes.
-The text and data
+The secondary aim is to determine which of the three experience definitions is most strongly associated with these outcome measures.